outdreamer/build-a-cure-1/docs/objects/tradeoff.md

   - some structures are clear tradeoffs/dichotomies, and other structures seem like clear dis/advantages

-  - everything can be used for malicious intents, but some structures are more exploitable than others, when there's a gap between logic & intent

   - example of false tradeoff:

     - features as exploits & vice versa